NLog/NLog.DiagnosticSource/README.md

 - StartTimeUtc : Time when the operation started
 - Duration : Duration of the operation (formatted as TimeSpan)
 - DurationMs : Duration of the operation (formatted as TimeSpan.TotalMilliseconds)
-- Format: Format for rendering the property.
-- Culture: CultureInfo for rendering the property (Default Invariant Culture)
-- Item: Lookup a single item from collection (Baggage, Tags, CustomProperty)
 - Baggage : Collection of key/value pairs that are passed to children of this Activity
 - Tags : Collection of key/value pairs that are NOT passed to children of this Activity
 - CustomProperty : Custom property assigned to this activity.
 Must be used together with Item-option